The Graduate Tax Program at New York Law School

 LL.M. candidates must complete at least one TAX 500 series seminar.
 TAX 500 seminars are 2 credit courses.
 Not all TAX 500 seminars are offered every year

 6. To be eligible to receive the LL.M. in Taxation, a degree candidate must have a minimum cumulative grade point average of B – (2.67).
-With the exception of Professional Responsibility in Federal Tax Practice (TAX 403), the Graduate Tax Externship (TAX 600), and BUS 300 Accounting for Lawyers, Basic, all courses used to satisfy the LL.M. in Taxation degree requirements must be courses that are graded on a numerical basis.
+With the exception of Professional Responsibility in Federal Tax Practice (TAX 403), the Graduate Tax Externship (TAX 600), and Accounting and Financial Reporting for Lawyers (BUS 300), all courses used to satisfy the LL.M. in Taxation degree requirements must be courses that are graded on a numerical basis.
 Students who complete 24 credits with less than a cumulative grade point average of 2.67 may take in excess of 24 credits, but only the first 28 credits will be considered in determining whether degree requirements have been met and all required courses shall be included in this determination.
 The degree must be completed within five years of matriculation.

 7. Candidates for the LL.M. in Taxation degree must satisfy any other requirements for the degree that are in force when the degree is conferred.